Low-Energy Supernova Constraints on Millicharged Particles: Plasmon decay

 For the LESN analysis, we adopt the one-zone model \cite{Caputo:2022mah} for the core, where the radius is $R_c = 12.9$ km, the temperature is $T_c = 30$ MeV, the nuclear density is $\rho_c = 3\times 10^{14}$ g/cm$^{3}$, and the proton abundance is $Y_p=0.15$.

 In the relativistic limit, the production rate of MCPs per unit volume per unit energy in the core is given by

 where $k \equiv |{\bf k}|$, $g_{L}=1$, $g_{T}=2$, and

-is the MCP energy spectrum in the plasma rest frame with $E_{\chi}^{\pm}= \left( \omega \pm {k} \sqrt{1-{4m_\chi^2}/{K^2}} \right)/2$ being the maximal/minimum energy, and the factor of 2 account for the fact that there are two MCPs per decay.
-See Appendix \ref{appendix:plasmon:decay} for the detailed calculations.
+is the MCP energy spectrum in the SN rest frame with $E_{\chi}^{\pm}= \left( \omega \pm {k} \sqrt{1-{4m_\chi^2}/{K^2}} \right)/2$ being the maximal/minimal energy, and the factor of 2 account for the fact that there are two MCPs per decay.
+See appendix \ref{appendix:plasmon:decay} for the detailed calculations.

 Plasmon decay is the dominant production channel of low-mass MCPs in the SN core.
 However, as the MCP mass increases so that it exceeds $\sqrt{K^2}/2$, the plasmon decay process ceases to occur.
 In the one-zone model, because the maximum value of the transverse photon mass is $\simeq 12$ MeV, the plasmon decay process can only produce MCPs with mass $\lesssim 6$ MeV.
 The proton bremsstrahlung and electron-positron annihilation processes become important for high-mass MCPs, because the typical nucleon (electron) energy is $\sim 45$ ($160$) MeV in the one-zone model.